typst/typst/tests/typ/compiler/for.typ

   dont-care
 }

-// Error: 5 expected identifier or placeholder
+// Error: 5 expected identifier
 #for

-// Error: 5 expected identifier or placeholder
+// Error: 5 expected identifier
 #for//

-// Error: 6 expected identifier or placeholder
+// Error: 6 expected identifier
 #{for}

 // Error: 7 expected keyword `in`